 Milling & Pulverizing

-Today, the Walbec Group’s milling equipment is fitted with vacuum systems that create a negative pressure to remove a mix of dust particles and water vapor inside the drum housing.
-This mixture is then deposited onto the mill conveyor improving the air quality around our employees operating the equipment.
+Today, asphalt milling machines include vacuum systems that create a negative pressure to remove a mix of dust particles and water vapor inside the drum housing.
+This mixture is then deposited onto the mill conveyor, improving the air quality for those operating the equipment.

-To achieve these smooth-riding pavements, our mills are equipped with high precision leveling systems to control the cutting depth, slope, and speed of the milling machine.
-Our leveling systems consist of controllers, read-out panels, sonic sensors, and contact sensors to set, control, and monitor milling depths and slope parameters throughout the milling process.
+- Customization of Pavement Profile: The milling process allows for precise control over the depth of the pavement removal, ensuring specific road profiles and grades are met for each project.
+Walbec mills have high-precision leveling systems to control the milling machine's cutting depth, slope, and speed to achieve smooth ride pavements.
+The leveling systems consist of controllers, read-out panels, sonic sensors, and contact sensors to set, control, and monitor milling depths and slope parameters throughout the milling process.

 The quality of the finished milled surface is not only a product of the machine operation, but the stability of the teeth used to cut into the existing pavements.
-The Walbec Group’s milling operators perform multiple inspections of the cutting teeth throughout the shift.
-Changing out worn teeth and replacing them frequently is a best practice that provides a better ride profile than our competitors.
+Milling operators perform multiple inspections of the cutting teeth throughout each shift and frequently replace worn teeth to ensure the highest quality.